 (2) Fees shown reflect Parkland In-lieu Fees authorized by the Quimby Act (single family residential uses only) and Park Development Impact Fees authorized by the Mitigation Fee Act (single family and multifamily residential uses).
 Development in the MASP, OASP, Avila Ranch or San Luis Ranch areas will meet park and recreation obligations per the terms of applicable Specific Plans and/or Development Agreements within or next to the development site, while the City is responsible for the facilities that serve a larger area.
-For example, the City provides arterial streets, a wastewater resource recovery facility, wastewater collection system, and sewer lift stations, water supplies, a water treatment plant, and potable and recycled water distribution facilities.
+For example, the City provides arterial streets, a wastewater reclamation facility and sewer lift stations, water supplies, a water treatment plant, and major water distribution facilities.
 When an area is subdivided, the subdivider installs local roads and utility lines.
 Historically, the costs of extending municipal services to support new development were offset by utility customers and taxpayers.
 Like many cities, San Luis Obispo requires developers to pay for the increased capacity of citywide facilities needed to serve development.